toucansites/try-o-template-demo/contents/posts/change-images/index.md

 ## Changing the Favicon

 Favicons are the small icons that appear in browser tabs and bookmarks.
-To update the favicon in Try-O-Theme:
+To update the favicon in Try-O-Template:

 1. Navigate to the favicon directory: